I think about James Baldwin quite a lot.

 Posthumously, James Baldwin narrates this film through the vocal talents of Samuel L. Jackson who has embodied James Baldwin for the film.
 Throughout I Am Not Your Negro, Peck puts together collages of images from classic Hollywood films and current events like the conflicts in Ferguson and juxtaposes these images with the words of James Baldwin.
 These juxtapositions are broken up with interview footage of Baldwin from some of his television appearances.

 What James Baldwin was writing then, he could have just as easily been writing in present day.
 He could see things were not really changing for people of color in America.
-That although some strides had been made in terms of Civil Rights, Black Americans were far from being seen as equals in the eyes of the citizenship at large.
+That although some strides had been made in terms of Civil Rights, Black Americans were far from being seen as equals in the eyes of the citizens at large.

 This film resonates with Americans today because it is clear that as a nation we have not learned the lessons that Baldwin was trying to teach.